 Reason #12: I’ve met famous people.

-My role at Fight CRC has given me opportunities I couldn’t have dreamed of happening, including meeting a handful of celebrities which is pretty stinking cool and fun.
+My role at Fight CRC gives me amazing opportunities like meeting celebrities – which is pretty stinking cool and fun.

 Reason #13: I’ve learned to advocate.

-Through getting involved in the colorectal cancer community, especially The Colon Club and Fight CRC, my eyes were opened to the impact of my story.
+Through getting involved in the colorectal cancer community, especially The Colon Club and Fight CRC, my eyes are open to the impact of my story.
 I pray one major reason I’ve survived is to help save the lives of others.

 Reason #14: I eat boxed mac & cheese guilt-free.